 - Endless content ideas – you don’t need to come up with the content for the entire episode.

-- You can leverage your guest brand and audience, tapping into new audience that would not have listened to your podcast otherwise – great for increasing your listener base!
+- You can leverage your guest’s brand and audience, tapping into a new audience that wouldn’t have listened to your podcast otherwise – great for increasing your listener base!

 Cons:

-- Overhead – you need to find guests, schedule a time to record the episode, prepare content ideas and send some guidelines if it’s their first time on a podcast.
+- Overhead – you need to find guests, schedule a time to record, prepare topics, and send guidelines (especially if it’s their first time on a podcast).

-- It’s all about chemistry, if you don’t hit it off with the guest, it could be hard to enjoy the episode.
+- It’s all about chemistry.
+If you don’t hit it off with the guest, it can be hard to enjoy the episode.

 Solo hosts